middleman/middlemanapp.com/source/blogging.html.markdown

 All other settings (`permalink`, `tag_path`, etc.) are added on to `prefix`, so you don't need to repeat it in every setting.

-The permalink for viewing your posts can be easily changed as well:
+The permalink for viewing your posts can changed on its own as well:

 ``` ruby
 activate :blog do |blog|